scriptbuzz/mbx-getstock-aws-puppeteer/README.md

 **Test The Solution**

 * From your browser, enter the API Gateway endpoint.
-The format should look similar to the following url but with your specific account and region info: https:// 111111111.execute-api.us-east-1.amazonaws.com/dev/stock/IBM
+The format should be similar to the following url but with your specific account and region info: https:// 111111111.execute-api.us-east-1.amazonaws.com/dev/stock/IBM

 <img src="./assets/mbx-invoke-00001.png" width="600">

-* From the API Gateway test panel.
+* From the API Gateway test panel, enter the stock symbol.
+Please note that sometime the requests time-out.
+Consider adding logic for retries.

 <img src="./assets/mbx-invoke-00002.png" width="800">

 * You can also use EventBridge to schedule invocation of API calls

-After the API is invoked successfully with a stock symbol, you will find a DynamoDB entry containing a timestamp, stock symbol, stock value, and a link to the captured webpage image in your solution S3 bucket.
+After the API is invoked successfully with a stock symbol, you should find a DynamoDB entry containing a timestamp, stock symbol, stock value, and a link to the captured webpage image in your S3 bucket.

 <img src="./assets/mbx-dynamodb-00002.png" width="800">

-Click on the relevant entry to see the full table record for the stock.
+From your DynamoDB table, click on the relevant entry to see the full table record for the stock.

 <img src="./assets/mbx-dynamodb-00001.png" width="800">

-Check the S3 bucket for a file that corresponds to the one listed in the DynamoDB entry.
+In your S3 bucket, look for a file that corresponds to the one listed in the DynamoDB entry for the stock symbol.

 <img src="./assets/mbx-s3-00004.png" width="800">